RzDat/ug-database/README.md

 # ug-database
 Database that includes all the game data in SQL form of the discontinued total conversion mod - GTA Underground

 GTA Underground is a total conversion mod for Grand Theft Auto: San Andreas that re-unites all of Rockstar's 3D Era games into one big sandbox experience.
-It adds brand new vehicles, weapons, player skins, cities, custom weathers and a lot more on top of a brand new multiplayer client and custom content made by the modding community's finest modders.
-The latest version released is GTA: Underground 4.2 before being discontinued due to Take Two's interactive crack down on singleplayer modders, however the mod can still be played and its multiplayer variant is still working.
+It adds brand new vehicles, weapons, player skins, cities, custom weathers and a lot more on top of a brand new multiplayer client and custom content made by the modding community's finest content creators.
+The latest version released is GTA: Underground 4.2 before being discontinued due to Take Two interactive war on singleplayer modding, however the mod itself can still be played and its multiplayer variant is still working.

-DISCLAIMER: This repository does NOT contain the user data nor the actual database of gtaundergroundmod.com, it contains only game data (vehicles, weapons, skins, weathers etc.)
+DISCLAIMER: This repository does NOT contain the user data nor the actual database of gtaundergroundmod.com, it contains only game data (vehicles, weapons, skins, weathers etc.) which is already available to view publicly.